rodcoelho/python-practice/README.md

 #### 1. Air Quality Text Alerts

-Air Quality Indicator text message system - meant to be run in conjunction with chronjob.
+AQI (Air Quality Index) text message system - meant to be run in conjunction with chronjob.

 Run in the Command Line by employing the typical sys.argv argument: